Jeremyscell82/Covid_Tracker/README.md

+## CURRENTLY US DATA IS NO LONGER PROVIDED, AN UPDATE IS COMING SOON

 # COVID TRACKING

 In 2020 news comes in all shapes and sizes and some may even still be telling the truth, but they are hard to find these covid days.
 So I decided to build an application based off sources of truth to help (at least me) determine which story is false faster, sources listed below.